zeek/zeek/frameworks/broker.rst

   sharing non-persistent state or as a "second pass" analysis for any work that you don't want interfering with the workers' capacity to keep up with capturing and parsing packets.
-Note that the default scripts that come with Bro don't utilize proxies themselves, so if you are coming from a previous ZeekControl deployment, you may want to try reducing down to a single proxy node.
+Note that the default scripts that come with Zeek don't utilize proxies themselves, so if you are coming from a previous ZeekControl deployment, you may want to try reducing down to a single proxy node.
 If you come to have custom/community scripts that utilize proxies, that would be the time to start considering scaling